 Use a Content Marketing Platform (Don’t DIY)

-Sure, you could DIY your own content plan without a sophisticated cloud-based program like Welcome.
+Sure, you could DIY your own content plan without a sophisticated cloud-based program like Optimizely CMP.
 For free, too.

 All you’d need to do is check every marketing team members’ calendars, send a thousand follow-up emails, chat back and forth in Slack all-day, manually update every project’s status, and then open about 17 different tabs when distribution time eventually rolls around.